-The Fault pin is an active low output (open-drain output).
-It is used to indicate an internal fault condition of the module.
-The structure is shown in Figure 22.
+FLTEN The FLTEN pin is an active low input and open-drain output.
+It is used to indicate an internal fault condition of the module and also can be used to disable the module operation.
+The I/O structure is shown in Figure 21.

-The sink current of IoSD during an active fault is nominal 2mA @ 0.1V.
+The internal sink current IoSD during an active fault is nominal 2mA @ 0.1V.
 Depending on the interface supply voltage the external pull-up resistor (RP) needs to be selected to set the low voltage below the VIL trip level.